prathimacode-hub/ML-ProjectKart/CONTRIBUTING.md

   - Expand acronyms because __gcf()__ is hard to understand but __greatest_common_factor()__ is not.
 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms. **Usage of NumPY is highly recommended.**

-#### Other points to remember while submitting your work:
+### Other points to remember while submitting your work:

+- If Titanic Survival Prediction is submitted for example, the Folder Name should be "Titanic Survival Prediction" and the File Name as "Titanic_Survival_Prediction.py"
 - File extension for code should be `.py`.
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
-Try to fit your work into the existing directory structure.
+Try to fit your work into the existing directory structure you have created for your project.
 If you want to, please contact before doing so.
+- Elaborate your README.md file for your project briefly so that it's easier for others to understand.
 - If you have modified/added code work, make sure the code compiles before submitting.
 - If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
 - Do not update the [README.md](https://github.com/prathimacode-hub/ML-ProjectKart/blob/main/README.md) and [Contributing_Guidelines.md](https://github.com/prathimacode-hub/ML-ProjectKart//blob/main/CONTRIBUTING.md).